Climate finance Global Environment Facility (GEF)

 Logo: Global Environment Facility

-The Global Environment Facility (External link) (GEF) was established in 1991 and is one the main multilateral funds for protecting the global environment.
-It serves as financing instrument for six United Nations environmental conventions and agreements, including the United Nations Framework Convention on Climate Change (UNFCCC) and the Convention on Biological Diversity (CBD).
+The Global Environment Facility (GEF) (External link) is one the main multilateral funds for protecting the global environment.
+Since 1991, it has served as a financing instrument for six United Nations environmental conventions and agreements, including the United Nations Framework Convention on Climate Change (External link), the Convention on Biological Diversity and the Convention to Combat Desertification (External link).

 Least Developed Countries Fund (LDCF) and Special Climate Change Fund (SCCF)

-The Least Developed Countries Fund (External link) (LDCF) and the Special Climate Change Fund (External link) (SCCF) are managed by the GEF.
-Both funds were established in 2001 at COP 7.
+The Least Developed Countries Fund (External link) and the Special Climate Change Fund (External link) are managed under the umbrella of the GEF.

-The initial purpose of the LDCF was to assist least developed countries (LDCs) in preparing their National Adaptation Programmes of Action (NAPAs).
-Since 2009, the Fund has supported concrete adaptation projects guided by National Adaptation Plans (NAPs).
+The purpose of the LDCF is to support projects undertaken by least developed countries (LDCs) to implement their National Adaptation Plans (NAPs).

-The SCCF focuses on adaptation, technology transfer and capacity building, with special attention being given to small island developing states (SIDS).
+The SCCF focuses its support on small island developing states (SIDS), assisting them with adaptation, with special attention being given to innovative technologies.

-Together, the LDCF and SCCF have deployed more than two billion US dollars in grants for more than 500 projects benefitting over 70 million vulnerable people.
-Furthermore, the two funds have contributed to improving the climate resilience of more than 16 million hectares of land.
+So far, the LDCF and the SCCF have supported more than 500 projects with a total of over 2 billion US dollars, benefiting more than 70 million vulnerable people.
+Furthermore, the two funds have contributed to improving the climate resilience of more than 16 million hectares of land – an area nearly half the size of Germany.

 As at: 19/06/2024